txje/F-seq/README.txt

 This fork is intended to modify F-seq to accept real-valued read weights (instead of 1) and is a work in progress.

+In BED format, the score field will be parsed as a floating-point value for the read's weight.
+It need NOT be in the range 0-1000.

 See txje/sequence-bias-adjustment for more information on read weights
 -----------------------------------